StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/docker-compose.md

-# Backup a stack run with Docker Compose
+# Perform a Cold Backup for a Stack Running with Docker Compose

-!!!
-Note
-    This solution assumes you are following our _[Running with Docker](./../../../installation/docker.md)_ guide to run your application stack.

----
-## Introduction

-The backup procedure is designed to capture the state of your application stack in three simple steps:

-1. Stop all services to ensure data consistency and prevent any changes during the backup process.
-2. Copy volumes and mapped directories on the host machine, which contain your data, configurations, and logs.
-3. Restart the services to resume normal operations after the backup is complete.

----
+In this tutorial, we're going to guide you through performing a cold backup of a stack running with Docker Compose for TheHive.
+A cold backup involves fully stopping TheHive and its related services before making a copy of your data.
+While it requires downtime, this method ensures the highest level of data consistency.

+{% include-markdown "includes/implications-cold-backup-restore.md" %}

+{% include-markdown "includes/backup-restore-best-practices.md" %}

 ## Prerequisites

+This solution assumes you are following the [Running TheHive with Docker](../../../../installation/docker.md) guide to run your application stack.

-Before starting, ensure:
+Before starting, ensure you have:

-* You have sufficient storage space for the backup.
+* Sufficient storage space for the backup.
 * Administrative privileges to stop and start Docker Compose services.
 * Familiarity with the locations of your mapped volumes and data directories.

 This step-by-step procedure ensures a safe and consistent backup of your Docker Compose stack, enabling quick recovery in case of an issue or migration to a new environment.
-For more details on restoring these backups, refer to the [restore procedure for Docker Compose](../restore/docker-compose.md).
+For more details on restoring these backups, refer to the [restore procedure for Docker Compose](../../restore/cold-restore/docker-compose.md).

----
-## Step-by-step instructions

-### Stop the services
+## Step 1: Stop the services

+Stop all services to ensure data consistency and prevent any changes during the backup process.

 !!!
 Example ""